-Floral stylist Rowan Lewis of Rowan Blossom and Johnny Gilmour met at the tender age of 16.
+Floral stylist and author of Living with Flowers Rowan Lewis of Rowan Blossom and Johnny Gilmour met at the tender age of 16.
 “We really are the old cliché childhood sweethearts,” she says.
 Right before her 30th birthday on June 10th, Johnny surprised her with a weekend getaway to Marrakesh.
 “An incredibly sweet and romantic gesture, as our first travels together as teenagers was a road trip through Spain and Morocco.”
 After a full day adventuring, they took a stroll through a private rose garden at Dar Zemora, and he got down on one knee with “the sparkliest diamond” Rowan had ever set her eyes on.

 Below, Rowan shares more details on her custom Sewn Right dress, her Elizabeth Taylor-inspired headdress, style tips for brides-to-be, and more!